Aerial photo of the Waste Receiving and Processing Facility circa November 2021.

-Called WRAP, the Waste Receiving and Processing Facility in Hanford’s 200 West Area was constructed to process drums and boxes of low-level waste and transuranic waste for permanent disposal.
-The containers which are sent to WRAP include those which were stored in the 1970’s and 1980’s in the Low-Level Burial Grounds with the intention to retrieve them at a later date.
+The Waste Receiving and Processing (WRAP) Facility in Hanford’s 200 West Area was constructed to process drums and boxes of low-level waste and transuranic waste for permanent disposal.

-WRAP crews inspect, treat, characterize, and re-package, if necessary, drums and boxes of waste that are removed from the burial grounds at the Site.
-Repacking occurs in “glove boxes” (see glove box definition) to protect employees from exposure to potentially radioactive materials.
+WRAP crews inspect, treat, characterize, and repackage (if necessary) drums and boxes of waste that are removed from Hanford’s burial grounds.
+Repacking occurs in special “glove boxes” to protect crews from exposure to potentially radioactive materials.

-Low-level waste that is processed at WRAP will be disposed of on the Hanford Site.
-Transuranic waste that is processed at WRAP will be shipped to the Waste Isolation Pilot Plant in New Mexico for disposal.
+Low-level waste that is processed at WRAP will be disposed of on Site.
+Transuranic waste that is processed at the facility will be shipped to the Waste Isolation Pilot Plant in New Mexico for disposal.